Gaussian boson sampling with partial distinguishability

 By directly using the existing model for lossy GBS as in Ref. \cite{qi_regimes_2020}, the covariance matrix of squeezed vacuum inputs with losses is

 where $ \eta_\mathrm{t} $ is the overall transmission rate:

 Here, $\eta_\mathrm{s}$ is the transmission of the inputs (sources) before entering the interferometer, $ \eta_\mathrm{u} $ is the transmission for the uniform loss inside the interferometer, and $\eta_\mathrm{d}$ is the detection efficiency.
 In principle, we should only include $\eta_\mathrm{s}$ in Eq.(\ref{InputCV}) because it describes the Gaussian state before entering the interferometer, but since our model is compatible with the result in Ref. \cite{qi_regimes_2020,neville_classical_2017}, we combine $\eta_\mathrm{s}$, $\eta_\mathrm{u}$ and $\eta_\mathrm{d}$ at this stage.
 Here, $\mathbf{I}_{n}$ is the $ n \times n $ identity matrix which is the covariance matrix of the vacuum state.
 A standard assumption that is typically used in experiments such as Ref. \cite{zhong_quantum_2020} is that all inputs have identical squeezing parameter $r_m = r$.
-The superscript $(0)$ is used to denote the quantities and parameters related to the indistinguishable photons.